Education in USA

 The U.S. education system is unrivaled worldwide in the choice it offers of types of institutions, academic and social environments, entry requirements, degree programs, and subjects in which you can specialize.

 As an investment in your future, a U.S. degree offers excellent value for the money.
 A wide range of tuition fees and living costs, plus some financial help from colleges, have made a study in the United States affordable for thousands of students before you.

 One of the most distinctive features of U.S. universities and colleges is the flexibility in the choice of courses within a college or university, but more importantly, there is also the option for students to move between one institution and another.
 Completing the first two years of an undergraduate degree at one institution, sometimes a community college, and then moving to another, is very common.

 Choosing the best schools for you and preparing successful applications will require commitment and careful planning on your part.

 The American education system offers international students the most diverse set of education options in the world.
 In fact, an international student who elects to take advantage of the American education system can pursue anything from nuclear science to film and dance.
 American education possibilities are almost endless!

 The American education system requires that students complete 12 years of primary and secondary education prior to attending university or college.
-This may be accomplished either at public (or government-operated) schools, or at private schools.
+This may be accomplished either in public (or government-operated) schools or at private schools.
 These 12 years of schooling (or their equivalent) may also be completed outside the USA, thus giving foreign students the opportunity to pursue the benefits of the American education system and obtain a quality American education.
-Perhaps one of the most impressive facts is the large number of presidents, prime ministers and leaders from other countries who have experienced the American education system and graduated from a university or school in the USA.
+Perhaps one of the most impressive facts is a large number of presidents, prime ministers, and leaders from other countries who have experienced the American education system and graduated from a university or school in the USA.
 In many fields and industries, the American education system offers the most cutting-edge, sought-after programs at the world’s best schools.
 That is why graduating from an accredited American school and being exposed to the rigors of the American education system is an investment in your future.